Part-time Faculty Information

 This page is intended to provide you with information about part-time teaching at Columbia.
 If after reading this page you still have questions, there are some extremely helpful folks in your department.
 The college phonebook is the best way to find their contact information. http://www.colum.edu/phonebook/

 Did you stump your department with your question?
-You can also contact Adjunct Faculty Coordinator Laurie Ann Bender in Academic Affairs at (312) 369-7207 or email@example.com.
+You can also contact Laurie Ann Bender, Assosciate Director of Instructional Records and International Programs, at (312) 369-7207 or email@example.com.

 Alright, here are the basics: